Don’t Worry, The Military At The Border Is Ignoring The White House

 Immigrants have told reporters that they are fleeing Central America because they fear for their lives; some have been threatened by the gang members who run illegal businesses in the area.
 The caravan is made up of many families that have children with them.

-Traffickers and gang members frequently abduct people attempting to immigrate from Central America into Mexico and the U.S. Caravans form because there is safety in numbers.
+Traffickers and gang members frequently abduct people attempting to immigrate from Central America into Mexico and the US caravans form because there is safety in numbers.
 A large group like this one is much harder for gangs to attack.

 They are searching for jobs and for safety.
 The White House has deployed the military to greet them instead.